KostasKoyias/c-util/README.md

 ## How to use it ##

-All of the above go with a demo directory or source file displaying their usage & functionality.
+All of the above go with a demo directory or source file displaying their usage & functionality, as well as a makefile making compilation & linking easier.
 See the corresponding READMEs for more information.

 ### Last note ###